-As a part of meeting Indicator 2.2, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below ☑ Documented and implemented processes that demonstrate: how the organisation communicates effectively and responds to decisions by individual service users to access and/or exit services referrals for service are processed in a timely manner and with regard to the immediacy of the needs of the potential service user Common the organisation works with other agencies to meet the needs of the service users during service entry and exit processes, where appropriate. ☑ The organisation engages interpreters for people who need assistance to communicate effectively in English, in line with the Queensland Language Services Policy29. ☑ The organisation has a policy/procedure for supporting children and young people entering or exiting the service in response to DCSYW's decision to make a placement.
-Child Protection Note: The decision to access a care service, engage a care service or Placement transition a child or young person out of a care service is held by Services DCSYW.
-Organisations should, however, ensure they have effective processes to communicate, interact and respond to children and young people upon entry to and exit from the service. ☑ Evidence that people using services are provided with information (in Disability the format that the person is most likely to understand) and/or support Services to access a person of their choice to assist them when entering or exiting the service.
+As a part of meeting Indicator 2.2, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below Common Documented and implemented processes that demonstrate: How the organisation communicates effectively and responds to decisions by individual service users to access and/or exit services.
+Referrals for service are processed in a timely manner and with regard to the immediacy of the needs of the potential service user.
+The organisation works with other agencies to meet the needs of the service users during service entry and exit processes, where appropriate.
+In organisation engages interpreters for people who need assistance to communicate effectively in English, in line with the Queensland Language Services Policy33.
+Child Protection Placement Services The organisation has a policy/procedure for supporting children and young people entering or exiting the service in response to DCSSDS's decision to make a placement.
+Note: The decision to access a care service, engage a care service or transition a child or young person out of a care service is held by DCSSDS.
+Organisations should, however, ensure they have effective processes to communicate, interact and respond to children and young people upon entry to and exit from the service.
+Disability Services ☑ Evidence that people using services are provided with information (in the format that the person is most likely to understand) and/or support to access a person of their choice to assist them when entering or exiting the service.